Nathanlauga/transparentai/README.md

 **Why ?**

 I believe that the code should be re-used for community projects and also inside private projects.
-AI transparency needs to be available for everyone even it's a private AI!
+AI transparency needs to be available for everyone even it's a private AI.